Changing the key signature and pitch in Garageband is pretty straightforward.

 But the main problem with this simple method is that you’ll change the key signature for other MIDI instruments in the song, and you may not want this.

-For instance, if your drum tracks have been created using a MIDI-keyboard (I recommend the M-Audio 61-key from Amazon which has the most value for the price, changing the key signature will likely throw the drums completely off, changing kicks to snares, high-hats to cymbals, and snares to shakers.
+For instance, if your drum tracks have been created using a MIDI-keyboard like the Arturia KeyLab 61-key from Amazon which has the most value for the price, changing the key signature will likely throw the drums completely off, changing kicks to snares, high-hats to cymbals, and snares to shakers.

 Although, in some cases, it leaves your drum kits alone, depending on what kit you’re using.